 Additional vehicle operating costs have been calculated in the Highway Development and Management Model (HDM), which is recognized by the U.S. Department of Transportation and more than 100 other countries as the definitive analysis of the impact of road conditions on vehicle operating costs.
 The HDM report is based on numerous studies that have measured the impact of various factors, including road conditions, on vehicle operating costs.
-The HDM study found that road deterioration increases ownership, repair, fuel and tire costs.
+19 The HDM study found that road deterioration increases ownership, repair, fuel and tire costs.
 The report found that deteriorated roads accelerate the pace of depreciation of vehicles and the need for repairs because the stress on the vehicle increases in proportion to the level of roughness of the pavement surface.
 Similarly, tire wear and fuel consumption increase as roads deteriorate since there is less efficient transfer of power to the drive train and additional friction between the road and the tires.

-TRIP's additional VOC estimate is based on taking the average number of miles driven annually by a motorist, calculating current VOC based on AAA's driving cost estimates and then using the HDM model to estimate the additional VOC paid by drivers as a result of substandard roads.
-Additional research on the impact of road conditions on fuel consumption by the Texas Transportation Institute (TTI) is also factored into TRIP's vehicle operating cost methodology.
+TRIP's additional VOC estimate is based on taking the average number of miles driven annually by a motorist, calculating current VOC based on AAA's driving cost estimates and then using the HDM model to estimate the additional VOC paid by drivers as a result of substandard roads.20 Additional research on the impact of road conditions on fuel consumption by the Texas Transportation Institute (TTI) is also factored into TRIP's vehicle operating cost methodology.

-BRIDGE CONDITIONS IN CONNECTICUT
+BRIDGE CONDITIONS IN LOUISIANA

-Connecticut's bridges form key links in the state's highway system, providing communities and individuals access to employment, schools, shopping and medical facilities, and facilitating commerce and access for emergency vehicles.
+Louisiana's bridges form key links in the state's highway system, providing communities and individuals access to employment, schools, shopping and medical facilities, and facilitating commerce and access for emergency vehicles.

-Six percent (248 of 4,357) of Connecticut's locally and state-maintained bridges are rated in poor/structurally deficient condition.
-This includes all bridges that are 20 feet or more in length.
+Thirteen percent (1,634 of 12,853) of Louisiana's locally and state-maintained bridges are rated in poor/structurally deficient condition, the seventh highest share in the U.S.21 This includes all bridges that are 20 feet or more in length.
 A bridge is deemed structurally deficient if there is significant deterioration of the bridge deck, supports or other major components.